 Dropper post: www.9point8.ca.
 Their Fall line dropper post is a game changer.
 I know that this is an expression that is used a lot in the mountain bike industry but the small team at 9point8, another Canadian company, rightly recognised that the dropper post could benefit from further development and hit a home run with their design.
 It is simple, it has one of the smoothest remotes in the business, they sell the tools so one can maintain and rebuild it at home, complimented by excellent set up and maintenance instruction manuals.
 It uses a cable rather than hydraulic fluid to actuate and a mechanical brake to hold the post so it actually gets better as it wears in.
 The seals are well made and it tolerates being used in cold temperatures, the seat clamp and angle adjust system is one of the best I have ever used, allowing air pressure and/ or saddle changes without losing the carefully set saddle angle.
 Changes in seat post air pressure make noticeable differences in return speed.
 9point8 have taken an evolutionary product for trail riding and totally revolutionised it.
 A recent home workshop re-build, after 18 months of hard use, was simple to execute without requiring expensive additional tools or a mechanical engineering degree.

-Oval chain rings and chain guides: https://can.oneupcomponents.com.
+Oval chain rings and bash guides: https://can.oneupcomponents.com.
 The oval chain rings are a thing of CNC beauty and they simply work.
 One can pedal a little more smoothly, with a little less effort and a little more traction with an oval chain ring compared to the same size round chain ring.
 The adjustment period of it feeling slightly odd lasts anything from 500 metres to 2-3 rides depending on how leg and pedal aware one is.
 But the benefits are certainly there.
 I am running a 30T Oval XTR M9000 series chain ring for all my riding.
-The chain guides are light, robust, easily installed and easy to use during maintenance.
+The bash guides are light, robust, easily installed and easy to use during maintenance.
 Like all good products, once fitted, one can almost forget that they are there.

 Brake adapters and derailleur hangers: www.northshorebillet.com.
 Another local company, the machinists behind a lot of the better known brand Chromag’s stems, pedals and chainrings.
 A little of bling to match bike colour and make your bike stand out from the crowd.
 It is your bike after all.